-Today’s drive may be my favorite on all of Pacific Coast Highway as it includes the amazing Big Sur coastline.
+Today’s drive along Pacific Coast Highway may be my favorite on all of PCH as it includes the amazing Big Sur coastline.
 Because of this, I would recommend not trying to cram too much in, as your drive through Big Sur will most likely have you pulling over all of the time to see the views, so be prepared for that.
-That being said there are a ton of cool stops before Big Sur so find the ones below that sound the best to you and just go for it.
+That being said, there are a ton of cool stops before Big Sur, so find the ones below that sound the best to you and just go for it.
 Here is all the information.
 Also, if you want to get a feel for this part of the coast, here is a video I made on it.

-In downtown San Luis Obispo is the famous gum wall.
+Right in the middle of downtown San Luis Obispo is the famous gum wall.
 The gum wall is pretty much just an alleyway that has been collecting gum for over 50 years.
-This is a quick stop but one that people love for the fun pictures.
-I love downtown San Luis Obispo too so it is worth spending some time there.
+This is a quick stop, but one that people enjoy for the fun pictures.
+I love downtown San Luis Obispo too, so it is worth spending some time there.
 Read about it here.

 If you are breaking this day into two days, then it can be fun to hike to the top of Bishops Peak for a nice morning activity.
 It has fantastic views of the city and valley below, but I would not recommend it if you are trying to get through all of this in a day.
 Read about Bishops Peak here.

-When you come through the inland stretch of Pacific Coast Highway above San Luis Obispo, you will be blown away by the beautiful Morro Rock which sits daunting in the cove of the small town of Morro Bay.
-It is majestic and massive, and I recommend going and parking near the jetty to the South side of it so you can explore the area.
+When you come through the inland stretch of Pacific Coast Highway above San Luis Obispo, you will be blown away by the beautiful Morro Rock, which sits daunting in the cove of the small town of Morro Bay.
+It is majestic, and I recommend going and parking near the jetty to the south side of it so you can explore the area.
 Read more about it here.

 Brown Butter Cookie Company

 One town up from Morro Bay is Cayucos and the Brown Butter Cookie Company.
 The cookies here are to die for, and they give out generous samples when you stop into the store.
-I always leave spending more than I wanted too but they make for a good souvenir to take home to family.
+I always leave spending more than I wanted too, but they make for an excellent souvenir to take home to family.
 Read more about it here.

-If you are looking for a place to stop in Cambria for lunch, then I recommend Robins as the food here is fantastic and the atmosphere is relaxing.
-Cambria is also a beautiful spot to stay the night as well, and if you are interested, then I recommend Victorias Last Resort.
+If you are looking for a place to stop in Cambria for lunch, then I recommend Robins as the food here is fantastic, and the atmosphere is relaxing.
+Cambria is also a beautiful spot to stay the night as well.
 Read more about Robin’s here or watch my video on Cambria below.